Richard Mibey

+Richard Kiprono Mibey (born 12 December 1951) is a Kenyan academic, research scientist and university administrator.
+A professor of mycology, he served as vice-chancellor of Moi University from September 2006 to 2016.
+Before that he held a series of academic and administrative posts at the University of Nairobi and Maseno University.

 Early life and education

 Mibey was born in Nyambugo, Sigor North Location in the then Bomet District, Kenya.
-He was educated in Sugumerga Primary School and Kericho High School.
-He then proceeded to Warren Wilson College, Swannanoa, North Carolina, US, for a BA, biology (1972–1976) and then Appalachian State University, Boone, North Carolina, US, for a MSc biology (1976–1978).
-In addition, he pursued an MSc in plant pathology at Oklahoma State University, Stillwater (1978–1981) and a D.Ed. in agricultural education and extension (speciality in plant pathology) at the same university (1981–1984).
+He was educated at Sugumerga Primary School and Kericho High School.
+He took a BA in biology at Warren Wilson College in Swannanoa, North Carolina, graduating in 1976, followed by an MSc in biology at Appalachian State University in Boone, North Carolina in 1978.
+He then took an MSc in plant pathology at Oklahoma State University in Stillwater in 1981, and a D.Ed. in agricultural education and extension, specialising in plant pathology, at the same university in 1984.

-He returned to Kenya and obtained a PhD in mycology from University of Nairobi in 1996.
+He returned to Kenya and obtained a PhD in mycology from the University of Nairobi in 1996.

 Career

-Mibey worked as a graduate assistant, department of biology, Appalachian State University, Boone, North Carolina, US (1977–1978), graduate assistant, department of plant pathology, Oklahoma State University, Oklahoma, US (1978–1983), research assistant, USDA Laboratory, Stillwater, Oklahoma, US (1984–1985), lecturer, department of botany, University of Nairobi (1986–1989), senior lecturer, department of botany University of Nairobi (1989–1996), associate professor of botany (mycology) (1997–2001) and professor of mycology (botany department, University of Nairobi) (2002).
+Mibey worked as a graduate assistant in the department of biology at Appalachian State University (1977–1978) and in the department of plant pathology at Oklahoma State University (1978–1983), and as a research assistant at the USDA laboratory in Stillwater, Oklahoma (1984–1985).
+He joined the University of Nairobi as a lecturer in the department of botany in 1986, becoming a senior lecturer in 1989, associate professor of botany (mycology) in 1997 and professor of mycology in 2002.

-He has a rich administrative experience.
-From 1998 to 2002, he was the chairman, department of botany, University of Nairobi.
-He also served as Dean, faculty of science, University of Nairobi (2000–2002), principal, Chiromo campus, University of Nairobi (2002 – February 2004) as well as deputy vice-chancellor, administration and finance, Maseno University (February 2004 to September 2006).

-In September 2006, Prof Mibey was appointed the Vice-Chancellor of Moi University.
+He was chairman of the department of botany at the University of Nairobi from 1998 to 2002, dean of the faculty of science from 2000 to 2002, and principal of the Chiromo campus from 2002 to February 2004.
+From February 2004 to September 2006 he was deputy vice-chancellor for administration and finance at Maseno University.

+Mibey was appointed vice-chancellor of Moi University in September 2006 and held the post until 2016, when Laban Ayiro took over in an acting capacity.

 Scholarly work

-Among other contributions to science, he has discovered more than 120 species of fungi, made major input to the discovery of environmentally friendly fungi for bio-control of the obnoxious water hyacinth weed in Lake Victoria has contributed to the preservation of rare and highly specialised micro-fungi of Kenyan plants.
+Mibey's research is in fungal taxonomy and biodiversity conservation.
+His work includes the description of new species of fungi, research on fungi for the biological control of water hyacinth in Lake Victoria, and the documentation of micro-fungi of Kenyan plants.

-He is also a world authority on fungal taxonomy and biodiversity conservation.
-He has received a number of fellowships: DAAD Senior research Fellow; Darwin Fellow in April 1994 – April 1995, UNESCO Fellowship.

-He is a member of the British Mycological Society, Committee on biodiversity and Conservation, International Association for Plant Taxonomy and World Innovation Foundation.
+He has held a DAAD senior research fellowship, a Darwin Fellowship (1994–1995) and a UNESCO fellowship.
+He is a member of the British Mycological Society and of the Committee on Biodiversity and Conservation of the International Association for Plant Taxonomy.

-He has published over 50 publications and conference papers.

-Personal life

-Richard Mibey is married with two children.